Convert Markdown to HTML using Jinja2 templates

 ~b: 1

-Variables starting with ~~ are re-rendered through Jinja until the value stabilizes, or the yaml_jinja_depth.
+Variables starting with ~~ are re-rendered through Jinja until the value stabilizes, or the yaml_jinja_depth is reached.
 If the value of your variable is not stable (e.g. uses random numbers, or the current time) then don’t use the ~~ prefix.

 In the Markdown File